patsyngit/SoundLocationBachelorThesis/README.md

  Read data from .txt file, truncate it, and perform calculations to determine delays between signals from microphones.
 * RPIRecordAndWrite.c (Raspberry Pi platform):
  Record and write data from microphones to .txt file
+* raspberry_12_5k_klasniecie3020.txt
-* raspberry_12_5k_klasniecie3020.txt - example file of recorded data to use with RPIDataCalcFull.py and RPIDataCalcTruncated.py
+Example file of recorded data to use with RPIDataCalcFull.py and RPIDataCalcTruncated.py